BWNC-code/share-the-plate/TESTING.md

 ### Account Deactivation Manual

-1. Deactivated an account and verified the user was logged out and the account no longer existed.
+1. Deactivated an account and verified the user was logged out and the account is not active.

 All manual tests performed successfully, confirming the application works correctly from a user's perspective.